MatthewDHarrison/WebProgramming/notes/class_outlines.md

 * Last class: JavaScript data and data structures (lists and dictionaries)
 * The big idea: using JavaScript to dynamically modify HTML content _after it is loaded_.
 Yes, you can mix HTML and JavaScript
 * Today: the "var" keyword, using JavaScript in an HTML page
-* Definition: event
 * The document object: a JavaScript object that contains the entire structure of an HTML page after it is loaded, in tree-like format (thus, known as the Document Object Model tree).
 Example of a DOM tree: https://developer.mozilla.org/en-US/docs/Using_the_W3C_DOM_Level_1_Core
 * Example 1: Fiddle https://jsfiddle.net/mchow01/0wga8wLp/3/?utm_source=website&utm_medium=embed&utm_campaign=0wga8wLp
-* Example 2: Tufts FML
-* Example 3: Prepending
-  `// The idea: create a new node and prepend to the first node in the "content" div
-        newElem = document.createElement("p");
-        newElem.innerHTML = '<p><span class="message">' +theMessage + " #FML</span></p>";
-        toUpdate.insertBefore(newElem, toUpdate.childNodes[0]);`
-* A powerful idea: update the HTML based on events
-* Example 4: Highlighting paragraphs in an HTML document
+* Example 2: Highlighting paragraphs in an HTML document
-* Example 5: Double Rainbow
-* Nex time: even more powerful idea: update the HTML with data from a web server

 # Thursday, February 15th: Functions in JavaScript
-* Your next lab
 * Your Assignment 2
 * Recall: almost everything in JavaScript is a/an ______
 * Too many built-in JavaScript objects to name: string, Date, Math